-Students in this course of study will learn to read blueprints, use shop math, perform load calculations, indoor air quality, and system air balancing and apply the fundamentals of air distribution to system design.
-In structured lab projects, students will use the tools and equipment necessary to assemble and disassemble pre-fabricated HVAC air distribution systems.
+Students in this course of study will learn to read blue prints, use shop math, perform load calculations, indoor air quality, and system air balancing and apply the fundamentals of air distribution to system design.
+In structured lab projects, students will use the tools and equipment necessary to service and repair HVAC air distribution systems.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite None.
-Lecture hours 40.
-Lab hours 40.
+Prerequisites: None.
+Lecture Hours: 40 Lab Hours: 40.